featherbear/UNSW-PSYC1022/site/content/post/reading-wise-and-koob-2014-the-development-and-maintenance-of-drug-addiction.md

 They agree with each other about the early and late stages of addiction

+* Positive reinforcement leads to the initial repetition of drug taking that then becomes habitual, and eventually compulsive

 # Disagreements

 1. The time between early and late at which the diagnosis of addiction is considered
 2. The relative importance of positive and negative reinforcement
 3. The degree to which the specifics of negative reinforcement can be generalised across the range of addictive agents

+Wise does not accept that dependent === addicted

+Rather than development of the effects from negative reinforcements, reward selection may instead just be narrowing - a creature may raise the value of a certain value, and devalue other possible rewards - THOUGH, this does not attribute behaviours where stress-like responses were exhibited.

 ***